 If you paid for higher education costs in 2013, be sure to speak with your tax preparer to see if you may benefit from this credit.
+What is it?

 The American Opportunity Tax Credit (AOTC) modifies the Hope Tax Credit.
 It allows you to take a tax credit for qualified higher education costs including tuition, certain fees and course materials.
 See IRS Publication 970 for a complete list.
 It does not include room & board.